laur89/docker-borg-mysql-backup/README.md

 ## Limitations/pitfalls

-The `-c` (containers), `-d` (db names) & `-E` (exclude path patterns) options of `backup.sh` accept space separated list of names; make sure none of those parameters contain any whitespace.
-We could change the api to accept multiple instances of -c & -d flags, but the author finds current implementation easier to read & use, and is willing to accept these limitations.
+The `-c` (containers), `-d` (db names) & `-E` (exclude path patterns) options of `backup.sh` accept space separated list of names, so make sure none of the values themselves contain any whitespace.
+We could change the api to accept multiple instances of `[cdE]` flags, but the author finds current implementation easier to read & use, and is willing to accept these limitations.

 **Please make sure you _verify_ you're able to access your offsite (ie remote)